scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

    Standard normal (grey) and contaminated normal (blue). :label:`contnorm`

-Moreover, confidence intervals, based on the sample mean, will be over three times longer for the contaminated curve than the standard normal.
+Moreover, confidence intervals, based on the sample mean, will be over three times longer when sampling is from the contaminated curve compared to the normal curve.
 The point here is that even small departures from normality, especially in the tails, can have a large impact on commonly used statistics.
 The problems get even worse when looking at the effect of contamination on statistical power and effect sizes but these findings are not discussed in this article.
 Interested readers should see :cite:`wilcox1992can`.

 Student’s t distribution
 ------------------------

-It turns out that T (the statistic you get from Student’s t-test) is more sensitive to violations of normality than even the sample mean (which has already been shown to not be robust).
+It turns out that T, the statistic you get from Student’s t-test, is more sensitive to violations of normality than even the sample mean (which has already been shown to not be robust).
 This is despite the fact that the t distribution is also bell shaped, light tailed, and symmetrical—a close relative of the normal curve.

-The assumption is that T follows a t distribution.
+The assumption is that T follows a t distribution (and with large samples, approaches normality).
 Figure :ref:`tcurve` tests this assumption by calculating T many times based on a computer-generated population distribution (5000 samples; n=20; lognormal distribution).
 As you can see, the assumption that T follows a t distribution does not hold.

 .. figure:: t.png
    :scale: 50%